35.2 Commitments

 The Company's exposure to credit risk is influenced mainly by the individual characteristics of each customer.
 The demographics of the customer and including the default risk of the industry, also has an influence on credit risk assessment.
 Credit risk is managed through credit approvals, establishing credit limits and continuously monitoring the creditworthiness of customers to which the Company grants credit terms in the normal course of business.
 The Company uses an allowance matrix to measure the expected credit losses of trade receivables.
 The loss rates are computed using a 'roll rate' method based on the probability of receivable progressing through successive stages of delinquency to write off.

-Liquidity Risk is the risk that a company could encounter if it faces difficulty in meeting the obligations associated with financial liabilities by delivering cash and other financial asset or the risk that the Company will face difficulty in raising financial resources required to fulfill its commitments.
+Liquidity Risk is the risk that a company could encounter if it faces difficulty in meeting the obligations associated with financial liabilities by delivering cash and other financial asset or the risk that the Company will face difficulty in raising financial resources required to fullfill its commitments.
 The Company's exposure to liquidity risk is very minimal as it has a prudent liquidity risk management process in place which ensures maintaining adequate cash and marketable securities to pay its liabilities when they are due.
 To ensure continuity of funding , the Company manages liquidity risk by maintaining adequate reserves, banking facilities and reserve borrowing facilities , by continuously monitoring forecast and actual cash flows and matching the maturity profiles of financial assets and liabilities.

 The Company operates internationally and a major portion of the business is transacted in several currencies.
 Consequently the company is exposed to foreign exchange risk through its sales and services in the US and elsewhere, and purchases from the overseas suppliers in various foreign currencies.
 The Company holds derivative financial instruments such as foreign exchange forward contract to mitigate the risk of changes in exchange rates on foreign currency exposure.
 The exchange rate between rupee and foreign currency has changed substantially in recent years and may fluctuate substantially in future.
 Consequently ,the results of the Company's operation are adversely affected as the rupee appreciates/ depreciates against these currencies.